 Contributed Data Set Policy

-The Keck Observatory Archive (KOA) will host contributed datasets derived from Keck data, and which provide added scientific value to the archive.
+The Keck Observatory Archive (KOA) will host contributed datasets derived from Keck data and which provide added scientific value to the archive.
 Examples include carefully reduced and calibrated spectra, coadded data from multiple observations, line identifications, 2-D spectroscopy of extended objects, etc. The contributed data must be fully documented, so that they may be used in analysis, and traced to raw data in the archive, so that the contributed data set may be reproduced.

 This policy provides guidelines on data formats and delivery mechanisms for data providers intending to deliver scientific data sets and associated metadata to KOA.
 It is not intended to provide an exhaustive set of requirements imposed by KOA on providers, and individual contributions will be considered on a case-by-case basis in cooperation with the data provider.
 The archive encourages data providers to contact KOA early in the process of defining products and estimating product volumes, rather than waiting until ready to deliver the final product.